loki3/flexagonator/docs/flex-notation.md

 Here are some of the flexes built in to Flexagonator:

-* `>`: rotate the current corner one clockwise
+* `>`: rotate the current hinge one clockwise
-* `<`: rotate the current corner one counterclockwise
+* `<`: rotate the current hinge one counterclockwise
-* `^`: turn the flexagon over, while keeping the same current corner
+* `^`: turn the flexagon over, while keeping the same current hinge
 * `P`: the pinch flex - see [Pinch Flex](http://loki3.com/flex/flex/pinch.html)
 * `P44`, `P333`, `P334`, `P55`, `P3333`, `P444`, `P66`: pinch flex variants where the numbers describe how many
-corners are skipping in between pinches, e.g. P334 means that you pinch one corner, skip 3 before the next pinch, and skip another 4 before the final pinch
+hinges are skipped in between pinches, e.g. P334 means that you pinch one hinge, skip 3 before the next pinch, and skip another 4 before the final pinch
 * `T`: the tuck flex - see [Tuck Flex](http://loki3.com/flex/flex/tuck.html)
 * `T1`, `T2`, etc.:  tuck flex variants - since the tuck flex requires an opening opposite where the flex is being performed, these variants describe which opposite hinge needs to exist